bec4/bec4.github.io/readme.md

 If you want to change the style you need to edit `/assets/styles.scss`, this is a style sheet that overrides the theme defaults.
 The rules that are configured here are used by Jekyll to generate the full set of style sheets for the final website.

 ## Running Jekyll locally
 Setting Jekyll up locally is mildly annoying because it requires a Ruby installation.
 It's easiest to do this on a Mac or Linux machine, although there are [installation instructions](https://jekyllrb.com/docs/installation/) for Windows, too.
+You'll probably have an easier time though if you install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install).

 Once you've made it that far, though, running a local server with the website is easy.
 Just `cd` into the repo directory and do
 ```